-Over the last year, 45+ jobs were posted by companies in our region for professionals in this field.
-As an electrical substation worker, salaries start around $52,000 for entry-level positions.
+Since July 2019, 50 jobs were posted by companies in our region for professionals in this field.
+The median salary for an electrical substation worker is $74,401 per year.
 (Source: EMSI Career Coach)

 In partnership with FirstEnergy’s Power Systems Institute (PSI), Pennsylvania Highlands is offering the Electric Utility Technology Associate of Applied Science Degree.
 This is a unique, two-year program that combines classroom learning with hands-on training.

 New for Fall 2022: two tracks will be offered within this program: substation and line.